AndrewCMonson/api-key-manager/README.md

     oscarcli update <secret-name> <region> <key> <value>
     ```

-- `apikey`: Generate a new API key and update the `oscar-api` secret in AWS Secrets Manager.
-Key length must be a valid integer.
+- `apikey`: Will either create or update a secret value as an api-key.
+If given the create argument, it will create a new AWS secret and then populate a key:value pair with the api-key-name and generated api-key based on the provided key name and length.
+If given the update argument, it will update an existing secret with the api-key-name and generated api-key based on the provided key name and length.
     ```sh
-    oscarcli apikey <key-length>
+    oscarcli apikey <action> <secret-name> <region> <api-key-name> <key-length(int)>
     ```

 ### Examples